 I’ve done yoga for decades.
 I say ‘done’ but in many ways, the ‘doing’ words don’t work.
 While yoga can be a ‘doing’, it is also a being.
 A being present to my body, a being with myself, a being in flow, in rhythm, in breath.
 A mindbody-bodymind being.

 I’ve been writing for decades too.
-My 17th novel, Lullaby Beach, came out this year.
+My 17th novel, Lullaby Beach, came out last year.
 I don’t think writing is only a ‘doing’ either.
 When I’m very into the work of a book or story, whether that’s first draft or edits, it’s always there, somewhere beneath what else I’m doing, moving alongside me in my daily life.

 Yoga helps my writing.
 Yoga supports me to be writing.
 I’ve known this for ages and have often incorporated breath work or physical offers when I teach writing workshops.
 And so I chose to train to teach yoga, not to be a yoga teacher solely, but to bring yoga more centrally into my writing workshops.